 Back in 2005, everyone thought of Google as just another ad-supported search company.
 However, nearly 16 years ago, on July 11, 2005, the company made what we think was its best acquisition to date.
 It purchased a little startup company called Android.
 At the time, there was no “Google buys Android” news headline to reveal the move; that would come a little later.

 Of course, we all know the deal was a great success — this website wouldn’t exist if it wasn’t.
 Using the skills of its new Android team members, Google spent the next three years developing an operating system for mobile devices.
 This culminated in the launch of the first public version of Android in 2008, released on the T-Mobile G1/HTC Dream.

-In May 2019, Google revealed there were over 2.5 billion monthly active Android users, and that number has likely grown since.
+In May 2021, Google revealed there were over 3 billion monthly active Android devices.
 Besides smartphones, Android is used in smartwatches, tablets, smart TVs, and more.
 Perhaps more importantly, the launch of Android helped Google become one of the biggest and most influential companies in the world.

 It wasn’t smooth sailing the whole time for Android, though.

 Google bought Android from a standalone company called Android Inc. It was founded a couple of years before Google bought it, in the first half of 2003.
 The Palo Alto company’s most well-known co-founder was Andy Rubin, who had previously worked for companies like MSN and Apple.
 It was at Apple where Rubin reportedly got the “Android” nickname when his co-workers noticed his own love of robots.

 In 1999, Rubin helped form the company Danger, which launched one of the first proto-smartphones, the Danger Hiptop (re-branded as the Sidekick when T-Mobile sold it in 2002).
 Rubin later departed Danger in 2003 to help form Android, along with the other co-founders Rich Miner, Nick Sears, and Chris White.